Aircraft Noise - What is the City Doing?

 The County of San Mateo plans to consider noise abatement solutions regarding the San Carlos Airport (SQL) in July.
 As part of their efforts, the Board of Supervisors is considering restricting the number of flights in and out of SQL as well as imposing an evening curfew for some aircraft, prohibiting flights between 9pm and 6am.
 San Mateo County also requested that the FAA adopt the Bayside Visual Approach (BVA) at SQL for all flight arrivals.
 For more information, including the draft ordinance, click here to visit the County of San Mateo's website.
 Comments regarding the proposed ordinance should be sent to: SQLFlightRestrictions@smcgov.org.

-San Mateo County held a community meeting on May 18, 2017 to discuss noise abatement at SQL.
+San Mateo County held community meetings on May 18, 2017 and August 2, 2017 to discuss noise abatement at SQL.
 The presentation is posted online here.

 At the request of residents, the City created this webpage to keep residents informed of the aircraft noise issue and steps the City is taking such as engaging state legislators and the FAA.
 Here are some additional next steps for City staff: